CRClothier/corona-tastic/README.md

 # CoronaVirus Data

 > #### A web application in mobile form consuming up to date data on coronavirus by country and globally from an API and displaying it following a design on behance.
-[Original design](https://www.behance.net/sakwadesignstudio) idea by Nelson Sakwa.

 ## Built With